 4. How we use personal information, including notifiable matters

 We are required by law to advise you of ‘notifiable matters’ in relation to how we may use your credit information.

 We exchange your credit information with credit reporting bodies.
-We use the credit information that we exchange with the credit reporting body to assess your creditworthiness, assess your application for finance and for managing your finance.
+We use the credit information that we exchange with the credit reporting body to validate your identity; to assess your creditworthiness; to assess your application for finance; and for managing your loan account.